ArduPilot/ardupilot_wiki/common/source/docs/common-datagnss-gem1305-rtk.rst

 .. image:: ../../../images/gem1305/nano-rtk-rcv-patchAnt.png
 	:target: ../_images/gem1305/nano-rtk-rcv-patchAnt.png

+Connect the NANO RTK Receiver to your Laptop via USB.

 Setup the NANO RTK Receiver as a base station, and it is recommended to use Satrack software.